Hernán Larraín

-Hernán Larraín Fernández (born September 21, 1947) is a conservative Chilean lawyer, university lecturer, and politician; he served as the Chilean Minister of Justice and Human rights, appointed by president Sebastián Piñera, between 2018 and 2022.
+Hernán Larraín Fernández (born September 21, 1947) is a conservative Chilean lawyer, university lecturer, and politician.

+He served as Minister of Justice and Human Rights during the second administration of President Sebastián Piñera between 2018 and 2022.
+He has also held senior leadership roles within the Independent Democratic Union (UDI), serving as party president on two occasions.

 Larraín's former public service positions include a Senate seat representing the 11th district, the Maule Region (1994–2010), the Presidency of the Senate (2004–2005) and the presidency of the Independent Democratic Union (Unión Demócrata Independiente, UDI) from 2006 to 2008 and 2015 to 2017.

 Larraín is married to Magdalena Matte, a Chilean civil engineer, businesswoman and politician.
 They have six children, among them is Pablo Larraín, a well known filmmaker.
 Hernán Larraín is of Basque descent.
 He is also a member of Washington D.C.–based think tank the Inter-American Dialogue.

-Early years
+Early life

+Larraín was born in Santiago on 21 September 1947.
+He is the son of Hernán Crescente Larraín Ríos and María Eliana Fernández Beraud.

+He is married to Magdalena Matte Lecaros, a civil engineer from the Pontifical Catholic University of Chile (PUC) and former Minister of Housing and Urbanism during the first administration of President Sebastián Piñera.
+He is the father of six children, including Hernán, a lawyer and former president of the Political Evolution party, and Pablo, a filmmaker.

-Hernán Larraín was born in Santiago de Chile.
-He studied at the Saint George's College.
-He entered the School of Law at the Pontifical Catholic University of Chile and received a law degree in 1971.
-At the university, Larraín obtained the "J.Tocornal" and "P.Montenegro" awards, given to the best student of the class.
-Larraín received a scholarship from the Ford Foundation to pursue his Master of Laws (LL.M.) degree at the London School of Economics.
+He completed his primary and secondary education at Saint George's College in Santiago.
+He later entered the Faculty of Law at the PUC, where he obtained a degree in Legal Sciences with a thesis titled Toward University Institutionalization.
+He qualified as a lawyer in 1971.
+That same year, he received a Ford Foundation scholarship to pursue a Master of Laws (LL.M.) degree at the London School of Economics.

-Larraín has been professor of the School of Law at the Pontifical Catholic University of Chile, where he served as secretary-general.
-Despite having belonged to the Gremialista movement, he did not join the Independent Democratic Union until after the assassination of its founder Jaime Guzmán in 1991.